The Red Canyon offers a stunning hike in southern Israel. Moreover, the trail is short, circular, free, and you can reach it by bus.

 There are several options to get there.
 Let’s go over them.

-Car: Reaching the Red Canyon by car is the fastest and one of the cheapest options.
+Car: Reaching the canyon by car is the fastest and one of the cheapest options.
 Entering “Red Canyon” into Waze will lead you to the parking lot.

-Bus: If you are considering public transport, then the closest stop is bus #392.
-Route 392 stops on road #12 about 2 km from the Red Canyon trail’s starting point.
+Bus: If you are considering public transport, the closest stop is bus #392.
+Route 392 stops on road #12, about 2 km from the trail’s starting point.
 So if you travel by bus, it will add an extra 4 km to your hike.
 You can find directions at this Moovit link (update your starting point).

 Taxi: Getting to and from the Red Canyon by taxi is the most expensive option.
-Moreover, if you plan to call a taxi when you finish the trail, I should warn you that not at all places in the mountains there is cellular reception.
+Moreover, if you plan to call a taxi when you finish the trail, I should warn you that there is no cellular reception at all places in the mountains.

 Entrance Fee